Maidstone Integrated Transport Package

 Design in progress

 Expected completion date

-The A20 Ashford Road is the main route to Maidstone town centre from the east and from the M20 junction 8.
-This single carriageway, 30mph road has an average annual 2 way daily flow of between 13,800 and 21,800 vehicles per hour, to the east and west of the Willington Street junction respectively.
-The route carries two way peak flows of up to 1,850 vehicles per hour.
+The A20 Ashford Road is the main route to Maidstone town centre from the east and has an average annual two-way daily flow of between 13,800 and 21,800 vehicles per hour, to the east and west of the Willington Street junction respectively.

-The A274 Sutton Road corridor is the main route to Maidstone for the communities to the south east of the town.
-This route also serves the main commercial and industrial area of Maidstone at Parkwood.
-The A274 is a single carriageway 30mph road which has a two way average daily flow of 19,000 and peak flows of 1,680 vehicles per hour.
+The A274 Sutton Road corridor is the main route to Maidstone for the communities to the south east of the town, as well as serving the main commercial and industrial area of Maidstone.
+The A274 has a two-way average daily flow of 19,000 and peak flows of 1,680 vehicles per hour.

-The junctions at each end of Willington Street are currently operating with significant delay for traffic on the A20, A274 and on Willington Street, with queues on all arms.
-The purpose of the scheme is to ease congestion at these junctions, reducing delay and improving journey time reliability and the overall efficiency of the network.
+The junctions at each end of Willington Street are currently operating with significant delay for traffic on the A20, A274 and on Willington Street.
+The aim of the scheme is to ease congestion at these junctions, reducing delays and improving journey time reliability and the overall efficiency of the network.

 Maidstone Borough Council is committed to the provision of 18,560 additional homes by 2031 as part of the Local Plan housing target.
 More than 2,000 of these homes are currently planned to the east of the town centre and in particular along the A274 corridor.
 Improvements to the junctions of Willington Street with the A20 and A274 will be crucial to accommodate additional demand arising from the new homes.